cumbof/OpenGDC/abstract.md

 with additional data retrieved exploiting the public GDC APIs.
-It is also able to automatically manage data redundancy that is inevitably inferred during the merge of these meta information (e.g., the 'gender' of the pationt related to a particular tissue is often replicated in both clinical and biospecimen sources).
+It is also able to automatically manage data redundancy that is inevitably inferred during the merge of these meta information (e.g., the 'gender' of the patient related to a particular tissue is often replicated in both clinical and biospecimen sources).

 Our data are fully supported by frameworks like GeCo that exploits a SQL-like